 Mitigation No. Mitigation Text Location Compliance Documentation ^(a) and Consultation Timing Responsible Agency Applicability/Status Notes property owners and tenants at least 24 hours in advance of construction activities and shall provide alternative access if required.
 Newspaper/website advertisements.
 Fifteen (15) days prior to construction of any project component, notices shall be placed in local newspapers and bulletins, including Spanish language newspapers and bulletins, and on the relevant websites of jurisdictional agencies.
 The Forest Supervisor, District Rangers, and Public Affairs Officer of the Cleveland National Forest shall also be notified.
 The notice shall state when and where construction will occur and provide information about the public liaison person and hotline.
 If construction is delayed for more than 7 days, an additional round of newspaper notices shall be placed to discuss the status and schedule of construction.
 Public venue notices.
 Thirty (30) days prior to construction, notice of construction shall be posted at public venues such as libraries, community notification boards, rest stops, community centers, trailheads, informational kiosks, and other public venues applicable to the electrical facility under construction to inform affected residents and recreationists of the purpose and schedule of construction activities.
 Public liaison person and toll-free information hotline.
 The project applicant shall identify and provide a public liaison person before and during construction to respond to concerns of neighboring property owners about noise, dust, and other construction disturbance.
 Procedures for reaching the public liaison officer via telephone or in person shall be included in notices distributed to the public.
 The project applicant shall also establish a toll-free telephone number for receiving questions or complaints during construction and shall develop procedures for responding to callers.
-Procedures for handling and responding to calls shall be addressed in the Construction Notification Plan.
-Documentation certifying that the public notice mailers were mailed to all residents or property owners within 1,000 feet of TL6931 was submitted on February 27, 2017.
+Procedures for handling and responding to calls shall be addressed in the Construction Notification Plan. public venue notice for C79A geotechnical investigations were posted at three locations adjacent to the alignments on 7/23/18 prior to conducting the geotechnical investigations.
+Posting of the public venue notice was documented in an email to the CPUC and USFS sent on 7/24/18.
+SDG&E confirmed via email on 8/3/18 that the public notice mailers were mailed on August 1, 2018 to all residents or property owners within 1,000 feet of geotechnical investigation sites along C79A; the newspaper advertisement ran in the Alpine Sun on August 2, Hoy San Diego on August 4, and the Union-Tribune on August 5.
 LU-2 If the Forest Service selects to leave TL626 or C442 in place, it would have to approve a project-specific CNF Land Management Plan Amendment contemporaneously with the decision to authorize the MSUP and pole replacement project.
 The project-specific plan amendment would amend the Land Management Plan to allow project-specific exemptions for inconsistences with the CNF Land Management Plan land use zones and standards.
 TL626, C442, TL626 Forest Service Alternative (Options 1,2, and 5) a.
 Forest Service amends the LMP contemporaneously with the authorization of the MSUP and approval to rebuild, operate, and maintain TL626, C442, and TL626 Forest Service Alternative (Options 1, 2, and 5) as proposed or modify the land use zones b.
 The LMP Amendment is described in any project ROD authorizing TL626, C442, and TL62 Forest Service Alternative (Options 1, 2, and 5) as proposed a. and b.
 Contemporaneously with the ROD Forest Service Not Applicable